fish-shop/.github/profile/README.md

 <hr>

 > [!IMPORTANT]
-> Supply-chain security matters: all GitHub Actions provided here receive frequent dependency updates and include transparent security policies.
+> Supply-chain security _matters_.
+All GitHub Actions provided here receive frequent dependency updates and include transparent security policies.
 [OpenSSF Scorecard](https://securityscorecards.dev) is used as a benchmark for maintaining a good security posture[^2].

 [^1]: What's _fish shell?_ It's a user-friendly command line shell for Linux, macOS, and more. 🐟
 [^2]: Read the [full announcement](https://github.com/orgs/fish-shop/discussions/4) for more information.